bastow-libby/11-year-Update-Paper-Figures/README.md

 To produce the figures or tables from already existing data, enter the figure directories and run the code there without changing the input directories.

-This directory uses python 4.3.0 and the following packages: healpy            1.16.2 htcondor           10.3.0 importlib-metadata      6.6.0
+This directory uses python-3 4.3.0 and the following packages: healpy            1.16.2 htcondor           10.3.0
+importlib-metadata      6.6.0